 DO NOT use elevators, unless authorized to do so by police or fire personnel.
-If the situation is life threatening, call 911 from a campus telephone or direct dial 415.476.6911 from a cell phone.
+If the situation is life threatening, call 911 from a campus telephone, 476-6911 from a cell phone, or 911 from a non-campus or pay phone.

-- All emergency exit corridors and smoke tower stairwells are resistant to fire and smoke for approximately two hours.
+- Generally, exit stairways are resistant to fire and smoke for approximately two hours.
 These are the safest areas during an emergency evacuation.
-Disabled persons are advised to proceed to them.
-Rescue personnel are instructed to check all exit corridors and stairwells first for any stranded persons. - If possible, check the evacuation route for obstructions before assisting the person to the exit. - If people with mobility impairments cannot exit on their own, be transported via an evacuation chair, or be safely lifted by two persons familiar with utilizing the fireman's carry technique they should be moved to a safer area (e.g., fireexit or "Emergency Exit" enclosed stairwells, into an adjoining building behind the fire doors).
+AFN persons are advised to proceed to exit corridors and stairwells.
+Rescue personnel are instructed to check all exit corridors and stairwells first for any stranded persons. - If possible, check the evacuation route for obstructions before assisting the person to the exit. - If people with mobility impairments cannot exit on their own, be transported via an evacuation chair, or be safely lifted by two persons familiar with utilizing the fireman's carry technique they should be moved to a safer area (e.g., fire-exit or "Emergency Exit" enclosed stairwells, into an adjoining building behind the fire doors).
 All emergency exit stairwells are fire rated.
 Notify police or fire personnel immediately about any people remaining in the building, and their locations.
 Police or fire personnel will decide whether the location is safe, and will evacuate when necessary or if possible. - In the event the disabled individual cannot or refuses to be evacuated and is moved to a safer area, the Buddy and disabled individual should assure communications can be maintained with the disable individual during the emergency: - Exchange cell phone numbers and program into address-book before an emergency.
 Test am make sure they will connect (communicates) between the EAA and stairwell. - Provide the Buddy and disabled individual with hand-held 2-way radios.
 Test am make sure they will connect (communicates) between the EAA and stairwell. - Buddy to provide cell phone or radio channel of the disabled individual to the Emergency Coordinator. - Check in with the individual at every 30 minutes until rescued. - If people are in immediate danger and cannot be moved to a safer area to wait for assistance, and an evacuation chair is not available, it may be necessary to evacuate them using a two person fireman's carry technique.
-DO NOT evacuate disabled in their wheelchair.
-This is standard practice to ensure the safety of disabled people and volunteers.
+DO NOT evacuate AFN persons in their wheelchair.
+This is standard practice to ensure the safety of AFN people and volunteers.
 Attempt a rescue evacuation ONLY if you have had rescue training or the person is in immediate danger and cannot wait for professional assistance.
 Consider your options and the risks of injuring yourself and others in an evacuation attempt.
 Do not make an emergency situation worse.